US tests plan to speed up airport security checks

 Travel industry representatives welcomed the initiative.

-"We are encouraged to see TSA.L Administrator (John) Pistole moving away from one-size-fits-all screening procedures toward a risk-based approach" said Roger Dow, president and CEO of the U.S. Travel Association.
+"We are encouraged to see (TSA) Administrator (John) Pistole moving away from one-size-fits-all screening procedures toward a risk-based approach" said Roger Dow, president and CEO of the U.S. Travel Association.

 At Miami airport, some passengers said they would be willing to submit to prior background checks to be able to get through airport security quicker.